s-team-ghent/s-team-ghent.github.io/projects/clubs.md

 IDLab has the following tasks within the CLUBS project

 - Data clean(s)ing of the datadumps from the football clubs
-- Injury risk production by machine learning techniques
+- Injury risk prediction by machine learning techniques